-The University will coordinate the interactive process.
-Participants in the process include the employee and a manager, typically the employee's supervisor.
-Other University representatives may include, but are not limited to, the location's Disability Manager or appropriate Human Resources representatives.
+Once the University is informed or becomes aware of the need for an accommodation, The University will coordinate the interactive process.
+Participants in the process should include the employee and, a manager, typically the employee's supervisor.
+Other health-care provider, and other appropriate-University representatives may include, but are not limited to, the location's Disability Manager or appropriate Human Resources representatives.